Enzo2806/RecogniChess/README.md

 ## Step 3 - Install the dependencies from the requirements.txt file

-From within the venv terminal, run "pip install requirements.txt" to install the dependencies used up until that point in the project.
+From within the venv terminal, run "pip install -r requirements.txt" to install the dependencies used up until that point in the project.

 # Recurrent use of the virtual environment